edhamma/saints/saints.rst

 also doing a mantra along with the regular practice.
 As soon as she stopped doing the mantra she began to make progress.
-A slight modification to the instructions that makes the practice more pleasant or easier is very likely to sabotage it
+A slight modification to the instructions that makes the practice more pleasant or easier is very likely to sabotage it.

-.
 The most common variation on meditation instructions is to deliberately indulge in psychotherapy.
 After the mind becomes calm and a little concentrated from following the instructions, all sorts of psychological insights may occur.
 Memories from childhood may start